-Amsterdam has gone from being a sleepy 13th century fishing village to one of the most visited cities in the world.
+Amsterdam is a fantastic destination any time of year.
 The weather in the Dutch capital is typically Western European, which means January and February tend to be the coldest months of the year.
 But they're also the quietest in terms of tourism, and the time of year when you're most likely to get the best deals to go and visit.
 Plus, with most of Amsterdam designated as a UNESCO Heritage Site, so it's beautiful - no matter how low the thermometer goes.
-So if you're visiting during the colder months, here's our guide to winter in Amsterdam.
+Winter brings you plenty of festive treats such as cute markets and dazzling light festivals, while you end the day with hearty Dutch cuisine that was made for those cold evenings.
+From exciting museum events to celebrating the New Year, there are plenty of things to do in Amsterdam in winter.
+Grab a hat and scarf and enjoy the twinkling lights of the Dutch capital at the end of the year.
+If you’re inspired, take a look at our fantastic Amsterdam travel guide and start planning your next getaway.

 The I Amsterdam City Card really comes into its own during winter, as you get free access to the major museums (although you only get a discount at the Rijksmuseum) and unlimited transport options.
 The passes last one, two, three or four days and include a canal cruise.
 You can get it delivered or pick it up at the airport or the main train station.